alealeeee/airbnb_project/README.md

 # airbnb_project

-irbnb Analysis for an asset management company
+Airbnb Analysis for an asset management company

 Group Project ID: - using web scrapping the user can run different locations for various dates in order to assess which properties give the highest return for a possible investment by the asset management company